russelljjarvis/teiili/docs/scripts/Tutorials.rst

 One key property of teili is that existing neuron/synapse models can easily be extended to provide additional functionality, such as extending a given synapse model with for example a Spike-Timing Dependent Plasticity (STDP) mechanism.
 STDP is one mechanism which has been identified experimentally how neurons adjust their synaptic weight according to some correlated firing pattern.
-Feel free to read more about STDP [here](https://scholar.google.com/scholar?&q=STDP).
+Feel free to read more about STDP_.
 The following tutorial can be found at `~/teiliApps/examples/stdp_tutorial.py` If we want to add an activity dependent plasticity mechanism to our network we again start by importing the required packages.